cloudera/llama/README.txt

 The name of the package include the base version of Hadoop is created against.
-This allow people to install two versions of Hadoop at the same time very similarly to installing +gcc-3+ and +gcc-4+ at the same time.
-The packages are built in a way to ensure there are no file conflicts, e.g. configuration files are in +/etc/hadoop-0.18+ and +/etc/hadoop-0.20+.
+This allow people to install two versions of Hadoop at the same time very similarly to installing `gcc-3` and `gcc-4` at the same time.
+The packages are built in a way to ensure there are no file conflicts, e.g. configuration files are in '/etc/hadoop-0.18' and '/etc/hadoop-0.20'.

 ==== Version

-The version of the packages explicitly states the version of Hadoop which is is built against, e.g. +0.18.3+, and the number of patches applied, e.g.
+The version of the packages explicitly states the version of Hadoop which is is built against, e.g. '0.18.3', and the number of patches applied, e.g.
 '+68'.
 The patch-level can also have a dot release, e.g. '+23.5'.
 These patch numbers are automatically managed by the build process scripts which use `git` branching.
-This guarantees that each package released can be traced to the exact git hash/checkin in our repositories.
+This guarantees that each package released can be traced to the exact git hash in our repositories.

 [NOTE]
 Both Debian and RedHat package managers have the concept of version